-- A completed master's degree is recommended for the EdS, EdD or PhD. - A successful interview with one or more members of the Leadership faculty. - A minimum of five years of professional work experience in a leadership setting for the EdS, EdD, and PhD. - Employment in a leadership position in which competencies can be demonstrated.
-This environment, which is the participant's place of employment, provides the "laboratory" for developing and demonstrating expertise in the competency areas and for preparing the portfolio.
-Candidates should be advised that they must retain employment throughout the program. - The commitment to participate in the following mandatory scheduled functions: - 1.
+- A completed master's degree. - A successful interview with one or more members of the Leadership faculty. - A minimum of five years of professional work experience in a leadership setting for the EdS, EdD, and PhD. - Employment in a leadership position in which competencies can be demonstrated.
+This environment, which is the participant's place of work, provides the "laboratory" for developing and demonstrating expertise in the competency areas and for preparing the portfolio.
+Candidates should be advised that they must retain employment or an active career throughout the program. - The commitment to participate in the following mandatory scheduled functions: - 1.
 The initial Leadership orientation. - 2.
 Regularly scheduled Leadership and Learning Group meetings.
 These meetings are usually held on a monthly basis but must be held at least seven times per year.
 However, each Leadership and Learning Group is responsible for planning, scheduling, and reporting its activities. - 3.
-The annual Roundtable conference which takes place each July. - Access to the Internet.
+The Annual Conference and Roundtable sessions, which take place each July. - Access to the Internet.
 The participant is responsible for keeping current and aware of announcements and program updates presented by faculty and staff via e-mail.
-Each participant is able to activate their Andrews username and create their password when officially accepted.
-This login will be used for all Andrews and department programs.
+Participants are able to activate their Andrews username and create a password when officially accepted.
+This login will be used for all Andrews and department programs. - Commitment to keep current in all technological tools used by the program and gain proficiency in using those added by the academic department.

-AU Admission Requirements
+Andrews University Admission Requirements